nielsenjared/nielsenjared.github.io/content/blog/data-structure-hash-table-javascript/index.md

 }
 ```

 We're still in the order of O(n), though.
-How can we improve?
+How can we improve this?
 If we knew the index of "Fortran" in advance!
 If we knew that "Fortran" was "the fifth element", we could _look it up_, like so:
 ```js
 let fifthElement = languages[5];
 ```